daces-group/daces-group.github.io/README.md

 * Creating and Auditing Trustworthy Statistics and Machine Learning:
     * Data Privacy and Security
     * Data Trust
-* Machine Learning on Structured Data
+* Machine Learning on Structured Data and Outcomes
     * Relational Learning on Graphs
     * Scientific Data
     * Spatiotemporal and Statistical Databases
+    * Interpretable Machine Learning

 Other Data Engineering topics